raspberrypilearning/remote-control-buggy/en/step_4.md

 ## Google Voice Kit Remote

+### Requirements
+For this stage, as well as your buggy, you will need an Google AIY Voice Kit and a second Raspberry Pi.

+### Instructions
 You can use a second Raspberry Pi running the Google AIY Voice Kit software to remote control your Raspberry Pi buggy.
 This section assumes you have both a built buggy, and that you have followed the [AIY Voice Kit Resource](../rpi-python-google-aiy).

 To control the buggy, you can use a feature in the `gpiozero` module called **Remote Pins**. have a look at the section below to learn more about how to use remote pins.